 And, to all those who rolled out the drums and adorned their go-to ‘African outfit’ they call dashiki, which by the way is actually danshiki, notwithstanding your inability to enunciate the ‘n’, where have you been all your own life?
 I bet you the world would have taken us way more seriously than they have today, if all of us have embraced who we really and truly are.
 If you have to pretend to sound African, all that you are is pretend African.
 You’re not an African because you say you are, you’re an African because that is who you are.

 Editor’s Note: Olukayode Olubunmi is the founder of OKAYHOUSE, a multimedia enterprise operating from ideation to distribution and comprising among others, ariyaUNLTD, a unique SVOD platform dedicated to African and Asian contents; RealEnvoy, a boutique real estate enterprise; and D.A.T.E (Developing Africa Through Entertainment), a 501 (3)(c) established to provide S.I.M.P.L.E (Scholarship.
 Internship.
 Mentorship.
 Partnership.
 Leadership.
 Entrepreneurship) opportunities for Africans.
 Mr. Olubunmi says, “Actor, broadcaster, composer, director, entrepreneur, filmmaker, and web designer.
 I currently live in California with my darling wife.
 I love Jesus intensely, and my passion is to leave my world better than I met it, through all things positive, proactive, productive, and progressive.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!